danielayalarivas/danielayalarivas/README.md

 # Daniel Ayala Rivas

 I am Daniel Ayala Rivas,and I am a resourceful, adaptable, and dynamic Mechanical/Chemical & Petroleum Engineer with widespread experience in both national and international drilling, completions, and workover.
-I am been recognized for accomplishing the plan, design, and execution of complex delineation, horizontal and thermal Steam-Assisted Gravity Drainage (SAGD) wells.
+I have been recognized for accomplishing the plan, design, and execution of complex delineation, horizontal and thermal Steam-Assisted Gravity Drainage (SAGD) wells.
 I have proven success with prepared high-level directional plans, casing designs, hydraulic evaluations, torque and drag analysis, drilling and completion programs, and stick diagrams following the Alberta Energy regulator (AER) requirements.

 ## Skills and Experience